Courtney8606/Project-Acebook-Go-React/docs/full-stack_overview.md

 Javascript outside the browser and its invention made it possible to build full stack Javascript apps.

-We also used...
+In this template we use node for building our React app, running our dev server, linting our code, and running our tests.

+Here are the Node projects that this template uses:

 - [Vite](https://vitejs.dev/guide/) to generate our React Project
 - [Vitest](https://vitest.dev/guide/) for unit testing on the frontend
-- [Jest](https://jestjs.io/) for unit testing on the backend
-- [Mongoose](https://mongoosejs.com) to model objects in MongoDB
 - [ESLint](https://eslint.org) for linting
-- [Nodemon](https://nodemon.io/) to reload the server automatically

 ## Architecture

 This application is comprised of two distinct pieces:

-- A backend API built with Express
+- A backend API built in Go
 - A frontend built with React

 It's important to note that these are two completely different programs.
 They don't share any code.
-They have their own `package.json` files and dependencies.
+They have their own files and dependencies.
-Imagine that they're always running on two different machines (though when you are working locally, everything is running on your computer).
+Imagine that they're always running on two different machines (though when you are working locally, everything will be running on your computer).

 The **only way** the frontend can communicate with the API is through HTTP requests over the network.
 The React front end sends HTTP requests to the